-- 72. Defendant Exxon is a New Jersey corporation headquartered in Texas.
-Exxon has done business in Colorado since at least the 1930s. - 73.
+- 65. Exxon is a New Jersey corporation headquartered in Texas.
+Exxon has done business in Colorado since at least the 1930s. - 66.
 Exxon is a multinational, vertically integrated, fossil fuel company.
 While Exxon has many predecessor companies, its current incarnation was formed in 1999 with the merger of Exxon Corp. (originally the Standard Oil Company of New Jersey) and Mobil Corp. (originally the Standard Oil Company of New York).
-Exxon has benefited from, and is responsible for, the actions of its many predecessor entities. - 74.
-Exxon controls and profits from fossil fuel activities across its corporate family, which includes many subsidiaries and joint ventures.
+Exxon has benefited from, and is responsible for, the actions of its many predecessor entities.

-6 For example, in its 2016 "Sustainability Report" Defendant Suncor stated that it was "a participant in the development of policy positions and contributes to the outcomes of [API] meetings" and that API's and Suncor's positions on climate change were "consistent."
+&lt;sup>5 For example, in its 2016 "Sustainability Report" Defendant Suncor stated that it was "a participant in the development of policy positions and contributes to the outcomes of [API] meetings" and that API's and Suncor's positions on climate change were "consistent."

-- 75. On information and belief, the fossil fuel activities across Exxon's entire corporate family are pursued according to a common design set and controlled by Exxon.
+- 67. Exxon controls and profits from fossil fuel activities including the production, refining, promotion, marketing and selling of fossil fuels across its corporate family, which includes many subsidiaries and joint ventures. - 68.
+On information and belief, the fossil fuel activities across Exxon's entire corporate family are pursued according to a common design set and controlled by Exxon.